-Mike is a Chartered Accountant with 25 years' experience in successfully developing businesses worldwide, including Africa.
+Mike is a Chartered Accountant with 25 years' experience in successfully developing businesses worldwide, including within Africa.
 He has been a senior executive and board member for several junior listed Australian resource companies over the past 15 years and he has raised ~A\$300m in debt and equity over that period.

 Mike brings a wealth of corporate and management experience and has been involved in developing at least three mining companies from start-up through to production.
 He was previously MD of Balamara Resources Ltd (2011-2017), which developed two large scale coal projects in Poland.
-Previously Mike was the CFO of Kangaroo Resources Ltd, which developed several coal projects in Indonesia into production, before a trade sale to a major Indonesian coal producer for A\$600m in 2010.
-He is a founder and Non-Executive Chairman of ASX-listed Trigg Mining Limited.
+Previously Mike was the CFO of Kangaroo Resources Ltd, which developed several coal projects in Indonesia into production, before a trade sale to a major Indonesian coal producer for ~A\$600m in 2010.

+He is a founder and Non-Executive Chairman of ASX-listed Trigg Mining Limited which is developing potash resources through to production in Western Australia.